dreamer101/Project3_WDI_ATL/README.md

 * ran `yo angular-fullstack:endpoint vendor` (note: singular)

-*changed the vendor schema, the location object syntax I got from the internet, but not sure how we'd use later this given that the street is a String. changed function to 'category' for now b/c I thought JS might treat it differently b/c it's 'function'
+* changed the vendor schema, the location object syntax I got from the internet, but not sure how we'd use later this given that the street is a String. changed function to 'category' for now b/c I thought JS might treat it differently b/c it's 'function'

+* need to add 'cart service' or service to connect w/ vendor